tyrannotorus/cpp-infra-arcana-android/README.md

 # Running a downloaded build of Infra Arcana

-## Windows
-On Windows everything that is needed to run the game is bundled in the downloaded zip file.
-Simply unzip the file and run ia.exe.

 ## Unix/Linux/macOS
 You need to install dependencies to SDL2, SDL2-image, and SDL2-mixer to run the game.